ippontech/blog-usa/posts/python-in-production-part-1-of-5.md

 # Managing Dependencies with Pip and a Virtual Environment

 If you have been following along, you should be in a directory named *sample-python-project* and have a folder named *venv* that contains your virtual environment.
-Go ahead an *activate* the environment by sourcing it.
+Go ahead and *activate* the environment by sourcing it.
 ```bash
 source venv/bin/activate
 ```